 Council will prepare an annual Action Plan, documenting the key pest plant and animal management actions it will undertake.
 Early in each financial year, Council officers will report on progress towards implementing the Action Plan.
-Council will invite local Landcare and community groups working with it on pest plant and animal management to include their key proposed actions in the annual Action Plan and to report on their achievements in the annual Progress Report.
 Council will circulate copies of both the Annual Action Plan and the annual Pest Plant and Animal Management Progress Report to key Landcare, community and agency stakeholders by email and will also post both documents on Council's website.